marianmeres/demino/README.md

 app.use(someGlobalMiddleware);
 app.get("/secret", authCheckMiddleware, handler);

-// NOT OK, the `someGlobalMiddleware` will not be used for the `/secret` handler app.get("/secret", authCheckMiddleware, handler);
+// NOT OK, the `someGlobalMiddleware` will not be used for the `/secret` route app.get("/secret", authCheckMiddleware, handler);
 app.use(someGlobalMiddleware);
 ```